NCEAS/metacat/docs/user/metacat/source/configuration.rst

 To use the new MetacatUI theming system, select ``metacatui`` and click the ``Make metacatui default`` radio button.
 Metacat will open a list of options that apply to the Registry interface.
-For more information about creating custom themes, see the section called :doc:`themes </Modifying and Creating Themes>`.
+For more information about creating custom themes, see the section called :doc:`themes`.

 .. figure:: images/screenshots/image070.png
    :align: center